ernstki/awkrepl/README.md

 docker run -it --rm awkrepl
 ```

+The [`repl.awk`](repl.awk) from this repository is copied to `~/.repl.awk`, to
+provide you with some working examples to play with.
+Just clear out the entire
+contents of this file and replace with your own code when you get bored with
+those examples.

 The `make run` target will respect your existing `EDITOR` environment variable,
 defaulting to `nano` if it's not set.
 You can specify a different editor like
 this: